leowz/fitleiOSAppGitBook/appendix.md

 ### FAQViewController

-Press `FAQ` button to present this controller.
+In `MenuViewController` , press `FAQ` button to present this controller.

 **In **`viewDidAppear`